Student Grants

 • Be enrolled for at least one credit hour at PCC.

-• Declare a major or degree that is eligible for FAFSA, almost all degrees at PCC are eligible.
+• Declare a major or degree that is eligible for Financial Aid.

 Year-Round Pell